 The present document defines additional User Plane functionalities of the MBSTF to support MBS User Services as follows:

-- Receiving distribution method configurations from the MBSF at reference point Nmb2.
+- Receiving MBS Distribution Session configurations from the MBSF at reference point Nmb2.

 - Sending notification events to the MBSF, e.g. data ingest failure, session terminated, delivery started via reference point Nmb2.

-- Based on the distribution method configuration:
+- Based on the MBS Distribution Session configuration:

 - MBS delivery of ingested objects or sequences of objects to the MBS Client using the Object Distribution Method (see clause 6.1).
 This may be used to support real-time distribution of media segments (as special objects) including CMAF segments.